 Oven Baby Back Ribs with Hoisin BBQ Sauce

-2 racks baby back pork ribs (about 4-5 pounds), membrane removed*
+- 2 racks baby back pork ribs (4-5 pounds), membrane removed (see note below)

-1 cup hoisin sauce, best quality such as Kikkoman or Lee Kum Kee (you may need two jars)
+- 1 cup hoisin sauce, best quality such as Kikkoman or Lee Kum Kee

-1. Make the hoisin barbecue sauce by combining all ingredients in a medium bowl.
+- Make the hoisin barbecue sauce by combining all of the ingredients except for the ribs in a medium bowl.

-3. Preheat oven to 300 degrees.
-Place the covered ribs in the oven and bake, undisturbed, for 1½ hours.
+- Preheat the oven to 300°F. Place the covered ribs in the oven and bake, undisturbed, for 1½ hours.
 Remove the ribs from the oven and carefully remove the foil (the steam will be very hot and can burn).
-Using a pastry brush or back of a spoon, coat the racks generously with reserved barbecue sauce.
-Turn oven heat up to 350 degrees.
-Return pan to the oven, uncovered, and cook until ribs are tender and starting to brown, about 30 minutes.
+Using a pastry brush or back of a spoon, coat the racks generously with the reserved barbecue sauce.
+Turn the oven heat up to 350 degrees.
+Return pan to the oven, uncovered, and cook until the ribs are tender and starting to brown, about 30 minutes.
 Let cool briefly before cutting in-between the ribs to serve.